Bithumb Issues Critical Extension for Self Chain (SLF) as Monitored Asset

 Q5: Is this ‘closely monitored’ practice common among other crypto exchanges?

 Yes, many reputable **crypto exchange** platforms employ similar monitoring or warning systems for assets that raise concerns.
-This is a standard industry practice to ensure market integrity, protect investors, and comply with regulatory requirements across the global cryptocurrency landscape.
+This is a standard industry practice to ensure market integrity, protect investors, and comply with regulatory requirements across the global cryptocurrency sector.